 The 5 R’s of Reverse Logistics

-• Returns: Handling items customers send back because they’re defective or unwanted.
+- Returns: Handling items customers send back because they’re defective or unwanted.

-• Resell: Refurbishing or repackaging items to sell them again.
+- Resell: Refurbishing or repackaging items to sell them again.

-• Repair: Fixing damaged products so they can be reused or resold.
+- Repair: Fixing damaged products so they can be reused or resold.

-• Recycle: Recovering materials from old or returned items to use again.
+- Recycle: Recovering materials from old or returned items to use again.

-• Replace: Giving customers a new product in exchange for a defective one, usually under warranty.
+- Replace: Giving customers a new product in exchange for a defective one, usually under warranty.

 Reverse logistics in the realm of fashion

 It is only recently that there has a been a strong push for it in the realm of fashion, despite companies and startups steadily taking up more room in the field of reverse logistics, like ESO Recycling, that utilises waste products from sports, such as shoes, bicycle tyres and inner tube to create new resources.
 Through a recycling process, using new technologies for waste treatment with efficient and competitive machinery, the startup is able to reduce the amount of waste sent to landfill, creating circular economy processes with the return of new secondary raw material.
-Other companies like Reverse Resources has developed a SaaS platform to digitise, connecting and scaling global textile-to-textile recycling, offering digital tools for mapping, steering and tracing textile waste flows along circular supply chains.
+Other companies like Reverse Resources have developed a SaaS platform to digitise, connecting and scaling global textile-to-textile recycling, offering digital tools for mapping, steering and tracing textile waste flows along circular supply chains.
 Usha Yarns Limited mechanically recycles post-industrial waste, returning it to the cycle of production and use.
-The Hurd Co. proposes to use agriwaste to create textiles, whilst Evoco enables companies that create consumer good to de-fossilise with materials that enhance product performance, like bio-foam for footwear, lowering the CO2 impact.
+The Hurd Co. proposes to use agriwaste to create textiles, whilst Evoco enables companies that create consumer goods to de-fossilise with materials that enhance product performance, like bio-foam for footwear, lowering greenhouse gas (GHG) emissions.
 And this is just naming a few of the many options that are available in the industry.

 What do fashion companies stand to gain from implementing reverse logistics?